CupKido/Hokku-Discord-Bots/README.md

     gen_view.add_generic_select(placeholder='<your placeholder>', options=<options list>,
                                  min_values=<you min value>, max_values=<your max value>, callback=<your callback>)
   * note you can only add up to 25 options, if you want to add a user select list, look below

+  ### Getting selected options

+  You can find the values selected on the "interaction.data['values']", which contains a list of all values selected by the user.

+  note that you can only extract the "value" parameter of the option!

+  if you've inserted None to the value key of the option, itll insert the label as the value variable instead.

   ## User Selector

   ### Code Example: